EvgeniyKrastev/SimpleTodoApp/README.md

 - open it from intelij, open from pom.xml file.

-- Connect MySQL database src.main.resources.application.properties (all settings for the DB are here) need to add username and password for Database.
+- Connect MySQL database src.main.resources.application.properties (all connection settings for the DB are here) need to add username and password for Database.

 - in MySQL create database todo-app, then start project from TodoappApplication.java and the tables must to create automaticly.